 Thank you.
 A couple of questions.
-On the retail side of things, any color you can give on how the conversation with new or existing customers has changed after Wal-Mart?
+On the retail side of things, any color you can give on how the conversation with new or existing customers has changed after Walmart?
 Are you worried about any kind of negative network effect settling in within the retail?
-And then bigger picture, when you look across all the other verticals; Energy, transportation, tech manufacturing industries, any specific or at least signs you're seeing of the success of Liquidity One, or is that still very early in the game?
+And then bigger picture, when you look across all the other verticals; Energy, transportation, tech manufacturing, industrials, any specific vertical or early signs you're seeing of success of the Liquidity One, or is that still very early in the game?

-Let me address the discussions regarding clients and the Wal-Mart legacy contract.
+Let me address the discussions regarding clients and the Walmart legacy contract.
 Recall that Liquidity Services did not negotiate the contract that Jacobs Trading had with the client.
 We acquired that business, and as such acquired the legacy contract.
-And we worked in good faith with Wal-Mart to manage through the change in the operational conditions of the supply chain of the client.
-And where we felt we needed to be able to manage and protect our operations and resources to deliver the best value to not only Wal-Mart but our buyers and our shareholders, ultimately in effect there was a mutual agreement that that contract was obsolete and in fact it didn't really map to the current property mix, the current operational footprint it needs.
+And we worked in good faith with Walmart to manage through the change in the operational conditions of the supply chain of the client.
+And where we felt we needed to be able to manage and protect our operations and resources to deliver the best value to not only Walmart but our buyers and our shareholders, ultimately.
+And in fact there was a mutual agreement that that contract was obsolete and in fact it didn't really map to the current property mix, the current operational footprint it needs.

-So we basically took a time-out through the settlement agreement and separation that we ultimately agreed to recently.
+So we basically took a time-out through the separation and settlement agreement that we ultimately agreed to recently.
 So our appetite to work together remains.
 We have current programs in the United States that we're working on.
 We have other collaboration opportunities both in the US and outside the US that we're working on.
 And so business continues.
 We have a global client portfolio, both in the retail and on the vendor side of the retail supply chain.
 We have had a large degree of interest in our marketplace, both our B2B and B2C distribution channels, these multi-channel sales approaches is unique and highly valued.
 Our US distribution network is in fact growing because of the demand for our services, including returns management, return to vendor services, refurbishing capabilities.
 That's led to a few really interesting benchmark client wins.